Blog

 The 16:9 aspect ratio was ideal for online videos until social media usage skyrocketed.

-These days, it’s more common for longer videos, screenshares, or videos aiming for a more cinematic feel.
-In other words, it’s the correct aspect ratio for high-definition TVs and streaming platforms like YouTube, Netflix, or Vimeo.
-And it’s also the common aspect ratio for most desktop screens.
+These days, it’s more common for longer videos, screenshares, or videos aiming for a more cinematic feel, and it's the correct aspect ratio for high-definition TVs and streaming platforms like YouTube, Netflix, or Vimeo.
+It’s also the common aspect ratio for most desktop screens.

 9:16 (Vertical)